Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Thank you.

-You know, the documentary series I was talking about before
+You know the documentary series I was talking about before?

-is called FBI Files Dangerous Company.
+It's called FBI Files, Dangerous Company.

 Oh, that's good.